-Degree of Hazard Application Condition Appropriate Approved Backflow Preventer

-Low cross- Backsiphonage AG, RPBA,

-connection or backpressure RPDA, DCVA,
+Degree of Hazard Application Condition Appropriate Approved Backflow Preventer High health cross-connection hazard Backsiphonage or backpressure backflow AG, RPBA, or RPDA Low cross- connection hazard Backsiphonage or backpressure backflow AG, RPBA, RPDA, DCVA, or DCDA

-hazard backflow or DCDA

-(b) Premises isolation requirements.

-(i) The purveyor shall ensure that an approved air gap, RPBA, or RPDA is installed for premises isolation for service connections to premises posing a high health cross-connection hazard including, but not limited to, those premises listed in Table ((9)) 13, except those premises identified as severe in (b)(ii) of this subsection.

-(ii) For service connections to premises posing a severe health cross-connection hazard including wastewater treatment plants, radioactive material processing plants, and nuclear reactors, the purveyor shall ensure that either an:

-(A) Approved air gap is installed for premises isolation; or

-(B) Approved RPBA or RPDA is installed for premises isolation in combination with an in-plant approved air gap.
+- (b) Premises isolation requirements. - (i) The purveyor shall ensure that an approved air gap, RPBA, or RPDA is installed for premises isolation for service connections to premises posing a high health cross-connection hazard including, but not limited to, those premises listed in Table ((9)) 13 of this section, except those premises identified as severe in (b)(ii) of this subsection. - (ii) For service connections to premises posing a severe health cross-connection hazard including wastewater treatment plants, radio-active material processing plants, and nuclear reactors, the purveyor shall ensure that either an: - (A) Approved air gap is installed for premises isolation; or - (B) Approved RPBA or RPDA is installed for premises isolation in combination with an in-plant approved air gap.

-(iii) If the purveyor's CCS determines that no hazard exists for a connection serving premises of the type listed in Table ((9)) 13, the purveyor may grant an exception to the premises isolation requirements of (b)(i) of this subsection.

-(iv) The purveyor shall document, on a case-by-case basis, the reasons for granting an exception under (b)(i) of this subsection and include the documentation in the cross-connection control program annual summary report required in subsection (8) of this section.
+- (iii) If the purveyor's CCS determines that no hazard exists for a connection serving premises of the type listed in Table ((9)) 13 of this section, the purveyor may grant an exception to the premises isolation requirements of (b)(i) of this subsection. - (iv) The purveyor shall document, on a case-by-case basis, the reasons for granting an exception under (b)(i) of this subsection and include the documentation in the cross-connection control program annual summary report required in subsection (8) of this section.

-TABLE ((9)) 13 (formally codified as TABLE 9) SEVERE AND HIGH HEALTH CROSS-CONNECTION HAZARD PREM-ISES REQUIRING PREMISES ISOLATION BY AG OR RPBA
+TABLE ((9)) 13 (formerly codified as TABLE 9) SEVERE\ AND HIGH HEALTH CROSS-CONNECTION HAZARD PREMISES REQUIRING PREMISES ISOLATION BY AG OR RPBA

 Agricultural (farms and dairies)

 Beverage bottling plants

 Car washes

 Chemical plants

 Commercial laundries and dry cleaners

 Premises where both reclaimed water and potable water are provided

 Film processing facilities

 Food processing plants

 Hospitals, medical centers, nursing homes, veterinary, medical and dental clinics, and blood plasma centers

-Premises with separate irrigation systems using the purveyor's water supply and with chemical addition+
+Premises with separate irrigation systems using the purveyor's water supply and with chemical addition +

 Laboratories

 Metal plating industries

 Mortuaries

 Petroleum processing or storage plants

 Piers and docks

-Radioactive material processing plants or nuclear
+Radioactive material processing plants or nuclear reactors

-reactors

 Survey access denied or restricted

 Wastewater lift stations and pumping stations

 Wastewater treatment plants

 Premises with an unapproved auxiliary water supply interconnected with the potable water supply